 👉 Usually no — but sometimes yes.

-Florida law generally allows only one expunction OR sealing in a lifetime, but there are important exceptions that allow multiple cases to be cleared under the right circumstances.
+Florida law generally allows only one sealing or expunction in a lifetime, but there are limited situations where multiple charges may be cleared together.

 Understanding the difference can mean the difference between a clean record and years of unnecessary background-check problems.

-• Once you expunge or seal a case, you are generally barred from doing it again
+• Once you seal or expunge a case, you are generally barred from clearing another.

 This rule applies even if: